 - Difficulty concentrating and remembering details

 - Constantly feeling tired and not having enough energy

-- Sleeping disorders like insomnia, as well as sleeping too much
+- Developing sleeping disorders like insomnia, as well as sleeping too much

-- Having feeling of guilt, irritability, restlessness, hopelessness, pessimism or anxiety
+- Having feelings of guilt, irritability, restlessness, hopelessness, pessimism or anxiety

 - Developing suicidal thoughts